ryan-mcxx/home-assistant-onebusaway/README.md

 There must be routes scheduled to arrive during setup, otherwise it will not complete.

 ## Recommended Configurations
-I recommend adding an exclusion filter in your recorder for the created sensors, to maintain database size.
+Add an exclusion filter in your recorder for the created sensors, to maintain database size.

 ```yaml
 recorder: